Is an individual or corporate trustee structure right for your SMSF?

 - A guide to buying property through an SMSF

 This content has been prepared by H&R Block Ltd ("H&R Block"), ABN 89064268 800.The information is general in nature and does not take into account your personal situation.
 You should consider whether the information is appropriate to your needs, and where appropriate, seek professional advice.
 Although every effort has been made to verify the accuracy of the information contained above, H&R Block, its officers, employees and agents disclaim all liability (except for any liability which by law cannot be excluded), for any error, inaccuracy in, or omission from the information contained on this website or any loss or damage suffered by any person directly or indirectly through relying on this information.
-H&R Block Ltd ABN 89 064 268 800 is a Corporate Authorised Representative No. 001246230 of Accountable Financial Solutions Pty Ltd ABN 36 146 520 390 AFSL No. 409424.
+H&R Block SMSF Solutions Staff are authorised representatives of Accountable Financial Solutions Pty Ltd ABN 36 146 520 390 AFSL No. 409424.

 Updated: May 2017